Companies typically achieve significant improvements in both inventory efficiency and service levels.

 This is possible because multi-echelon inventory optimization does not simply reduce stock.
 It redistributes inventory more intelligently across the Supply Chain, placing it where it absorbs variability most effectively instead of duplicating safety stock everywhere.

-As a result, companies can reduce excess inventory while maintaining — or even improving — service levels.
+As a result, companies can reduce excess inventory while maintaining — or even improving — service levels, without increasing operational risk.